The Xometry app works best with JavaScript enabled!

 What Is the Formula for Elastic Modulus?

 The formula for elastic modulus is derived from Hooke’s law.
-The formula for elastic modulus is a type of Hooke’s law where stress, elastic modulus, and strain replace force, spring constant, and displacement respectively.
-By algebraically solving for elastic modulus, it can be shown that elastic modulus is equal to the ratio of stress-to-strain.
-The formula for elastic modulus as derived from Hooke’s law is shown below:
+The formula for elastic modulus is an extension of Hooke’s law to materials, where stress, elastic modulus, and strain replace force, spring constant, and displacement, respectively.
+By solving for elastic modulus, it can be shown that elastic modulus is equal to the ratio of stress-to-strain.
+The formula for elastic modulus, as derived from Hooke’s law, is shown below:

 E=𝝈/ε